Fees from Pepco put solar panels out of reach, D.C. residents say

 The letter from Pepco said the couple would need to pay a fee of $19,797 to upgrade the electric distribution system in their neighborhood before installing solar panels.
 Otherwise, the system would be unable to handle the extra power generated by their solar panels, which themselves cost about as much as Pepco’s fee.

-“It was just really strange,” Hillebrand recalled.
+“It was just really strange,” Hillbrand recalled.
 “I was not planning — and am not planning — to pay nearly $20,000.”

-The Washington Post interviewed six Pepco customers in D.C., including Hillebrand, who say that significant electrical upgrade costs from Pepco are thwarting their plans to go solar — even as the District tries to combat climate change through promoting solar energy.
+The Washington Post interviewed six Pepco customers in D.C., including Hillbrand, who say that significant electrical upgrade costs from Pepco are thwarting their plans to go solar — even as the District tries to combat climate change through promoting solar energy.

 Under climate legislation signed by Mayor Muriel E. Bowser (D) in 2019, the District must reach 100 percent renewable energy by 2032.
 And by 2041, 10 percent of that energy must come from solar power.

-The upgrade fees from Pepco — which everyone agrees the utility has a legal right to charge — have affected around 15 percent of District residents who apply for a permit to install rooftop solar panels, according to a study commissioned by the Chesapeake Solar and Storage Association, which advocates for solar energy in D.C., Maryland and Virginia.
+The upgrade fees from Pepco — which everyone agrees the utility has a legal right to charge — have affected about 15 percent of District residents who apply for a permit to install rooftop solar panels, according to a study commissioned by the Chesapeake Solar and Storage Association, which advocates for solar energy in D.C., Maryland and Virginia.

 The study, which was conducted by the consultancy CleanGrid Advisors, looked at hundreds of solar systems in the District proposed by five different installers.
 It found that Pepco imposed upgrade costs on 45 of the projects, with an average fee of $9,560 per project.
 The utility company also required 36 of the projects to downsize, meaning they would provide less solar energy to homeowners and the electric grid.